The Scope of Securities Commission’s Public Interest Jurisdiction: What Constitutes Abuse of the Capital Markets?

 In Re Hamilton, 2018 BCSEECOM 290, the British Columbia Securities Commission (BCSC) was called upon, yet again, to consider the scope of its public interest jurisdiction in an enforcement proceeding pursuant to s.
 161 of the British Columbia Securities Act, RSBC 1996, c.
 418 (the “Act”) in the absence of allegations of specific breaches of securities law.

-Commission Staff alleged that John Hamilton and Braeden Lichti created a publicly traded shell company for use in a securities manipulation by deceiving foreign regulators and the public.
-Hamilton and Lichti allegedly controlled the company by installing and impersonating nominee directors and officers, concealed Hamilton’s control over all of the company’s shares by pretending to have independent shareholders, made false filings with US securities regulators to secure the company’s registration and public quotation of its shares on the OTC Bulletin Board (“OTCBB”), and sold secret control over all the shares in the publicly trading company.
+Commission Staff alleged that the respondents created a publicly traded shell company for use in a securities manipulation by deceiving foreign regulators and the public.
+The respondents allegedly controlled the company by installing and impersonating nominee directors and officers, concealed control by one of the respondents over all of the company’s shares by pretending to have independent shareholders, made false filings with US securities regulators to secure the company’s registration and public quotation of its shares on the OTC Bulletin Board (“OTCBB”), and sold secret control over all the shares in the publicly trading company.

 Staff argued that the respondents’ conduct as a whole “did not squarely engage a specific provision of the Act” and was abusive, and therefore warranted the imposition of enforcement sanctions in the public interest.